Why Should We Consider Alzheimer Care?

 Our Founder, Ms. Bonaparte, has spent a great deal of time in nursing facilities caring for loved ones.
 She knows first-hand the emotional strain that it causes not only the aging loved one, but their families.
 Having worked in these facilities, she also understands the administrative limitations that can cause concerns for your family.
 What is important to know, is that you do not have to walk this path alone.

 At Soft Touch Home Care we take pride in helping your family select the best long-term care for your loved ones.
-We make sure that the services your loved one needs includes providing necessary comfort and the best quality of life.
-In addition to Hospice Care, we also offer in home options for non-medical support through Companion Care or Personal Services performed by a medical professional.
+We make sure that the services your loved one needs include providing necessary comfort and the best quality of life.
+In addition to Hospice Care, we also offer in-home options for non-medical support through Companion Care or Personal Services performed by a medical professional.
 We also offer support specific needs for Hospice Care patients and relief for the caregiver through Respite Care.

 To Discuss Your Short-Term Care Options Or